-In order to accomplish this, we’ve partnered with local and national organizations like the Mendocino Trail Stewards, Jug Handle Creek Farm & Nature Center, Forests Forever Foundation, California Native Plant Society, Mama Tree Mendo, Fortunate Farmland, Standing Up For Racial Justice Mendocino, and the Center for Biological Diversity, and Mendocino County Youth for Climate.
+In order to accomplish this, we’ve partnered with local and national organizations like the Mendocino Trail Stewards, Jug Handle Creek Farm & Nature Center, Forests Forever Foundation, California Native Plant Society, Mama Tree Mendo, Fortunate Farmland, Standing Up For Racial Justice Mendocino, the Center for Biological Diversity, and Mendocino County Youth for Climate.

 We are also working with the Coyote Valley Band of Pomo Indians, the original stewards of the forest now called JDSF, to ensure that our advocacy is respectful of their connection to this land.
 Jackson is the ancestral territory of the Northern Pomo and Coast Yuki Peoples.
 Since time immemorial, these Peoples have gathered acorns throughout the coastal range, fished for salmon in the rivers and gathered food, basket weaving materials and medicinal plants from the coastal forest.

 Together, we are all committed to changing the way CAL FIRE manages JDSF for the better.
-That means focusing on wildlife conservation, carbons sequestration, and recreation, not industrial logging.
+That means focusing on wildlife conservation, carbon sequestration, recreation and reverence, not industrial logging.
 We’ll be sure to keep you updated about our fight to preserve JDSF and let you know if there are more ways you can help.

 On Our Blog